 You are driven onwards through breathtaking lava and volcano mountain landscapes to Kirkjubæjarklaustur, an attractive village with an interesting history, the name means ‘Church Town Monastery’.
 You will spend the night at a country hotel or guesthouse in the Skaftafell area, arriving early evening.
 If the forecast is hopeful your guide will show you the best spot to watch out for the northern lights, we can never promise, hopefully, glittering jewel-bright swirls will ripple across the night sky.

 Heading back to Reykjavík a stop is made at Skaftafell National Park, in good visibility there will be fabulous views of jagged-toothed mountains and famous glaciers.
-Stops are made at a couple of points on the way back and we still keep an eye open for the northern lights.
+Stops are made at a few points on the way back and we still keep an eye open for the Northern Lights.
 Arrival in Reykjavík is expected between 21:00 and 23:00.
-The Icelandic weather can sometimes influence schedule a little in winter, but don’t worry, our expert travel planners always have a plan B – it’s all a part of the exciting Iceland experience.
+The infamous Icelandic weather can sometimes influence the schedule a little in winter, but don’t worry, our expert travel planners always have a plan B – it’s all a part of the exciting Iceland experience.

 Remember to bring: Warm outdoor layers (wool, fleece or synthetic are best, not cotton), a waterproof jacket and pants, headwear and gloves.
 Good hiking shoes are recommended.